Fodor's Expert Review Ritz-Carlton Montréal

-1228 rue Sherbrooke Ouest Montréal, Québec H3G 1H6 Canada
+1228 rue Sherbrooke Ouest, Montréal, Québec H3G 1H6, Canada See on Map Fodor's Choice

 Resplendent after a multi-year renovation, “The Ritz” retains its standing as one of Montreal’s grandest hotels.
 It’s a new day, with a celebrity chef helming the lobby restaurant and a Dom Perignon bar in the Palm Court.